About Controller Backups

 - Percona XtraBackup

 - InnoDB Hot Backup

 For Windows systems:

-An alternative to using a database backup tool is to use a disk snapshot tool to replicate the disk or partition on which the Controller data resides.
-Options include:
+An alternative to backing up the data with a tool that works at the database level is to use a snapshot mechanism to back up the disk or partition on which the Controller data resides.
+Options are:

 - ZFS volume manager.
 For more information, see Using ZFS methods for data backup.

 - The Linux Logical Volume Manager (LVM) or a tool based on LVM such as mylvmbackup provide a similar capability.